FernGuardado/Zenmap-installer/README.md

 3. chmod +x zen.sh
 4. ./zen.sh

-if script fails, try using dos2linux before you running the script again (cmd: dos2linux zen.sh).
+if the script fails, try using dos2linux before you running the script again (cmd: dos2linux zen.sh).